 Do we still have that?

-For any organization, this question is one that can spark anxiety, annoyance and even chaos.
+For any organization, this question can spark anxiety, annoyance, and even chaos and is a clear indicator that a record retention plan hasn’t been set.
 Typically, when someone in your company asks this question it means one of the following:

 - An important document you need access to is lost, misfiled, stolen, or destroyed and people are unsure of policies and rules regarding company documents.

-- There is business risk, whether litigation, HR issues or compliance concerns that need to be addressed.
+- There are business risks, whether litigation, HR issues, or compliance concerns that need to be addressed.

 - A record you no longer need is still sitting around taking up space, collecting dust and potentially exposing expired, confidential information that should have been discarded weeks, months and sometimes even years ago.